sfritzell/Leaflet-Tutorial/topics/01-leaflet.md

 ## Leaflet and other web-mapping tools:

-While Leaflet is arguably one, if not the most popular of open-source web-mapping tools currently available, there are a number of alternative JavaScript libraries available, each with their own advantages and disadvantages (which may change depending on the exact needs of your project!).
+While Leaflet is arguably one of the most popular open-source web-mapping tools currently available, a number of other JavaScript libraries exist, each with their own advantages and disadvantages (which may change depending on the exact needs of your project!).
 Here are a few more popular options that are good to be aware of:

 - [Google Maps](https://developers.google.com/maps/) (commercial)
 - [OpenLayers](https://openlayers.org/) (open-source)